matiasraisanen/food-fight/README.md

 ## Final notes

-I would like to take part in the koodihaaste-competition.
+I would like to take part in the koodihaaste competition.
 I am also open for interesting job offers **:-)**

 You can contact me at [matias@matiasraisanen.com](mailto:matias@matiasraisanen.com)